-If your mail server has its own junk filter, it is normal for that filter to put spam messages in the Junk mailbox.
+If your mail server has its own junk filter, it is normal for that filter to also put spam messages in the Junk mailbox.
 Because the messages are filtered at the server level, they never arrive in your inbox.
 Your Mac therefore does not see them as new messages, so it does not apply your regular Mail rules (or the SpamSieve rule) to them.
 Since these messages are not SpamSieve mistakes, you should not train them as spam.
+This is described more in the Separating Spam Caught by SpamSieve and Server Filters section.